ab-noori/Hello-Rails-React/README.md

 # 📖 [Finance Tracker] <a name="about-project"></a>

-> **[Finance-Tracker]** The Ruby on Rails Budget-app project is aimed at creating a mobile web application that enables budget management, including user registration and login for data privacy, the introduction of new transactions linked to categories, and the display of expenditures per category.
+> **[Finance-Tracker]** is a Rails application that integrates React with Webpack, utilizing the jsbundling-rails gem.
+It features a Postgres database for storing five different greetings, with an API endpoint to retrieve a random greeting, all while having a static root view.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>